scalahub/DSL/README.md

 The complete grammar of DQL is given [here](https://github.com/scalahub/DQL/blob/master/DSLToXDSL/src/main/scala/DSL.g "here").

+# DQL Implementation
+DQL compiler is written in Scala using ANTLR3 and works as follows:

+1. First it converts DQL to an intermediate representation called XDSL (the X stands for XML)
+2. XDSL is validated against the initial domain specific configuration.
+3. XDSL is converted to Datalog to be used by a Datalog engine.

+# Projects related to DQL

+The following projects are related to DQL:

+1. DSLToXDSL:  converts DQL to XDSL
+2. XDSLLoader: loads XDSL into memory
+3. XDSLToDatalog: converts loaded XDSL to Datalog
+4. DatalogSolver: process a Datalog query
+5. DQLAnalyzer: connects the above projects together
+6. DQLDemo: full demo of DQL query engine

+# Building DQL

+To build DQL yourself (in Linux), clone the repo and install:

+	1. JDK 11+
+	3. SBT

+**Important**: JDK below 11 are no longer supported.

+Then change to the directory DQL and give the command:

+	sbt package

 # Mapping

  By default, a find query returns rowIDs of the matching rows.